Social Security Disability

 Hearing Level

-This stage has the longest wait time, however, often has a better result.
+This stage has the longest wait time, although can have a better result.
 Be patient, because this level can sometimes take even more than a year or two to get past.
-New evidence, if there is any, can be submitted to an Administrative Law Judge (ALJ) that reviews your claim.
+New evidence, if there is any, can be submitted to an Administrative Law Judge (ALJ) who reviews your claim.
 Medical evidence is especially valuable.
 If you have an attorney, he or she may join and assist you.
-The hearing is private, but is recorded in case you need to refer back to it later.
+The hearing is private but is recorded in case you need to refer back to it later.
 The judge will provide a written decision after the hearing.

 Appeals Court